By Belize specialist Leticia

 Ambergris Caye makes a great base for any honeymooners wishing to explore Belize’s barrier reef.
 If you dive, you can travel from the caye to outer atolls such as Lighthouse Reef.
 This is the location of the Great Blue Hole, an ocean sinkhole that stands out among the surrounding turquoise waters like a vast unblinking indigo pupil.

-When I first went snorkeling on Belize’s barrier reef, I had been in the water mere minutes before I knew that this was the best snorkeling I’d ever done.
+When I first went snorkelling on Belize’s barrier reef, I had been in the water mere minutes before I knew that this was the best snorkelling I’d ever done.
 At Hol Chan Marine Reserve, the water over the reef is piercingly clear and shallow (to give you an idea, if you were to stand up you’d be treading on the corals themselves).
 This means that visibility is superb.
 You can see the details of individual corals and conches, as well as the markings of the many tropical fish that dart around you in rainbow swirls.
 I shadowed a marine turtle for a while after it went swimming past me, unperturbed.

 Climb lesser-known Maya ruins in the Cayo District